nick22985/Dev-Stats/README.md

 # Developer Stats
 This project was based of the 📌✨Awesome Readme Stats.
 The reason I created this was to save github action time and reduce the over all run time of the stats.
 I hope to branch out and create something different to the orignal design eventually.
-I am happy to talk all input in what people want in this project.
+If you want a feature request please make a Issue for it

 ## Setup
 1. You will need to insert the injection points into your .md file in your profile readme.